Extracting metadata from OSM planet files Jump to heading

 print(f"Extraction complete.
 Processed {handler._processed} primitives.")

-Debugging metadata extraction failures requires systematic validation of delta-encoded fields.
-When pyosmium encounters corrupted Blob payloads or truncated PrimitiveBlocks, it raises osmium.InvalidLocationError or RuntimeError during string table resolution.
+Debugging metadata extraction failures requires systematic validation.
+When pyosmium encounters corrupted Blob payloads or truncated PrimitiveBlocks, it raises RuntimeError during parsing.
 Reproducible fixes include:

-For large-scale deployments, transitioning from CSV to Apache Parquet via pyarrow (v14.0.0+) reduces storage overhead by 65–70% while preserving columnar query performance.
-The official pyosmium documentation details advanced iterator patterns for concurrent metadata harvesting, while the OSM PBF Format Specification provides authoritative byte-level reference tables for custom parser development.
-When integrating with licensing automation frameworks, extracted metadata should be hashed and stored in an immutable ledger to satisfy attribution requirements under the Open Database License.
+For large-scale deployments, transitioning from CSV to Apache Parquet via pyarrow (≥14.0.0) reduces storage overhead by 60–70% while preserving columnar query performance.
+The official pyosmium documentation details advanced handler patterns for metadata harvesting, while the OSM PBF Format Specification provides authoritative byte-level reference tables for custom parser development.